Track Website Visitors to Prioritize Prospects

 Overview

-Using Apollo to track your website visitors reduces the need for your sales team to coordinate with your own IT and marketing teams to understand whether prospects are actively engaged with your websites.
+Using Apollo to track your website visitors reduces the need for your sales team to coordinate with your IT and marketing teams to understand whether prospects are actively engaged with your websites.
 You can also use more search filters to further reduce the noise in your visitors data and target only your ideal prospects based on company information.

 Back to Top